WisePH.Net

 prcboard.ph, boardexams.phAny link not pointing to prc.gov.ph

-The moment you see “LET results out EARLY; click here,” stop.
+The moment you see “LET results out EARLY, click here,” stop.
 Close the tab.
 That is a scam, every single time.

-Here’s what consistently works:
+Here is what consistently works:

 2. Switch to the mirror domain.
 PRC sometimes activates online1.prc.gov.ph during heavy traffic.
 Watch their Facebook page for the official announcement.